-Collaborative Inquiry Core Requirement Core component title Collaborative Inquiry: [topics vary] ollaborative Inquiry: [topics vary] Minimum credit hours 2 Core-specific pre- / co-requisites and/or requirements Pre-requisites: Ignite Seminar and Cura Personalis 1: Self in Community Requirement: Students may enroll in Collaborative Inquiry after they have earned 60 credits, including 21 credits from the University Core Core component summary Courses that satisfy the Collaborative Inquiry requirement ask students to work with their peers to apply concepts, methodologies, and ways of thinking from earlier Core and other coursework in order to explore complex questions without straightforward answers.
+Collaborative Inquiry Core Requirement Core component title Collaborative Inquiry: [topics vary] Minimum credit hours 2 Core-specific pre- / co-requisites and/or requirements Pre-requisites: Ignite Seminar and Cura Personalis 1: Self in Community Requirement: Students may enroll in Collaborative Inquiry after they have earned 60 credits, including 21 credits from the University Core Core component summary Courses that satisfy the Collaborative Inquiry requirement ask students to work with their peers to apply concepts, methodologies, and ways of thinking from earlier Core and other coursework in order to explore complex questions without straightforward answers.
 These courses might focus on contemporary societal problems like climate change or racial inequality, or they might engage enduring questions about the nature of beauty, effective leadership, or the transcendent.
-Core component learning outcomes Students who complete this course will be able to: Draw conclusions by combining examples, facts or theories from more than one field of study Apply knowledge and approaches from their major field and Core classes to the study of a complex question Suggest innovative solutions or creative answers to complex questions Collaborate effectively with others on a team project Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3, SLO 8 SLO 2, SLO 3, SLO 8 Essential criteria required of all Core components designated as Collaborative Inquiry What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Focus students' attention on a multidimensional question without a straightforward, technical answer Enable students to collaborate with each other, drawing on previously developed knowledge and skills to understand the nature of the multidimensional question Provide explicit guidance on working in groups, including delegation, listening, invitation of diverse ideas, conflict management Culminate in a signature (group and/or individual) project Require students to reflect on how Core classes have contributed to the student's ability to address complex questions; this may be part of the signature project; require students to produce an artifact of this reflection Notes moderate the various perspectives an Require students to reflect on how Core classes have contributed to the student's ability to address complex questions; this may be part of the signature project; require students to produce an artifact of this reflection
+Core component learning outcomes - ples, facts or theories from more than one m their major field and Core classes to the ve answers to complex questions Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3, SLO 8 SLO 2, SLO 3, SLO 8 Essential criteria required of all Core components designated as Collaborative Inquiry What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Focus students' attention on a multidimensional question without a straightforward, technical answer Enable students to collaborate with each other, drawing on previously developed knowledge and skills to understand the nature of the multidimensional question Provide explicit guidance on working in groups, including delegation, listening, invitation of diverse ideas, conflict management Culminate in a signature (group and/or individual) project Require students to reflect on how Core classes have contributed to the student's ability to address complex questions; this may be part of the signature project; require students to produce an artifact of this reflection Notes moderate the various perspectives an ructor or team taught.
+In either case, instrud d sources of knowledge that students brin consideration of evidence gained through g from their Core and program